canvasxyz/canvas/docs/6-networking.md

 }, [app])
 ```

-The `connections` object provided with the event lists all peers that you are directly connected to.
+The `connections` object lists all peers that you are directly connected to.
 Peers that are actively sending and receiving actions for the application will be shown as `online` (🟢).
-Peers passively participating in the mesh will be shown as `waiting` (⚪️), those still connecting will be shown as `connecting` (🟡), and unresponsive peers will be shown as `disconnected` (🔴).
+Peers passively participating in the mesh will be `waiting` (⚪️), those still connecting will be `connecting` (🟡), and unresponsive peers will be shown as `disconnected` (🔴).
 As long as at least one peer is `online`, the application will show as connected.

 You can see an example [here](https://github.com/canvasxyz/canvas/blob/main/examples/chat/src/ConnectionStatus.tsx#L129).